SIGNS OF LEAKING REFRIGERANT AND WHEN TO CALL FOR AC SERVICE MAUI

 Do you hear a hissing noise when it’s not turned on?

-Hissing noise when your AC is idle is usually a another sign of a leak.
+Hissing noise when your AC is idle is usually another sign of a leak.
 You can catch these leaks before they become bothersome problems.
 Have your AC service Maui do regular tune-ups and maintenance tasks to discover these problems and get them fixed early on.

 Old air conditioners are likely to have a number of problems, including leaking refrigerant.
 This should be fixed right away.
 However, once your old machine presents this problem, it’s telling you to consider having it replaced.